 Skills you will learn

 Students will develop skills in acting technique, vocal performance, movement, physical theatre, characterisation, text analysis, rehearsal technique, screen acting, dramatic combat, presenting, classical performance, audition technique and professional preparation.
 Academic skills will include, research skills, reflective practice, critical and creative thinking, interpersonal skills, team working and analytical response skills.

 Method of delivery

 The BA (Hons) Acting for Stage & Screen in collaboration with York Theatre Royal is a highly practical course which is taught face-to-face through rehearsal, workshops, seminars, tutorials, work experience placements and masterclasses.
 Critical thinking work is presented using a range of approaches including blogs, vlogs, digital portfolios etc. It is reflective and research based and designed to support your practical training.
 Students have 30 hours of contact time per week.
 Classes will be approximately 12-16 students and learning will take place in rehearsal studios, theatre spaces, film and media suites and on work placements.
 Independent learning is expected outside of contact hours and will include learning lines, text analysis work, character and contextual research, professional development activities and reflective practice.

 Your next steps

-James has been a Performing Arts teacher for the past 12 years.
-He trained as an actor at the Liverpool Institute of Performing Arts (LIPA) before going on to work variously as an actor, singer, director, and producer.
-After completing a Masters Degree in Writing and Performance at the University of York he has worked as a Playwright and Librettist.
+James has been a Performing Arts Teacher for the past 12 years.
+He trained as an Actor at the Liverpool Institute of Performing Arts (LIPA) before going on to work variously as an Actor, Singer, Director, and Producer.
+After completing a Master’s in Writing and Performance at the University of York, he has worked as a Playwright and Librettist.
 His work has been performed at The Arcola Theatre, Harrogate Theatre, The Umbrella Rooms on Shaftesbury Avenue, Guildford School of Acting and The Festival de Theatre, Lausanne.
 He maintains industry involvement through his writing and is currently developing a musical with West End collaborators.
 James has also recently been appointed a member of the Pilot Theatre’s Learning Advisory board and as an External Advisor on Performance in Practice for the University of Hull and The Sheffield College.
 He has recently directed BA Acting students in productions of The Pearl at the York Theatre Royal and Separate Tables & Constellations